cycloss/recipes/sunday.md

 **Serves 5**

-- 1 onion, sliced
+- 200g smoked lardon, or diced bacon
 - 50g butter
-- 200g smoked lardon, or diced bacon
-- 1 cabbage
+- 1 onion, diced
+- 2 garlic cloves, minced
+- 1 cabbage, cut in half, then down the middle, and across in 1cm strips
 - 150ml boiling water

-Fry the onion in butter for 2 mins, then add the bacon and cook for a few mins more until golden.
+Fry the bacon and cook on medium-high until browned.
+Add the onion, garlic, and butter, cooking for a further 2-3 mins until the onion softens.

-Stir in the cabbage and boiling water.
+Stir in the cabbage and boiling water to deglaze the bacon fond.
 Cook for 2 mins over a medium heat until wilted, then cover, turn the heat to low and cook for another 5 mins.

 Uncover and stir well; the cabbage should have a little colour.
 If not, increase the heat and cook for a few moments more.
 Season to taste.